flexion/dwd-ui-monetary-lab/DWD.UI.Monetary/DWD.UI.Calendar/README.md

 is defined as Sunday. *Note that the first week of the UI year may contain days from the previous calendar year.*
 It can be constructed from either a date or a combination of year and week-of-year number.

-A UIWeek provides the year, week-of-year number, quarter number, start date, and end date of the week.
+A UIWeek provides the year, week-of-year number, start date, and end date of the week.

-For unemployment purposes the quarter starts on Sunday of the 1st, 14th, 27th, and 40th UI weeks of the year.